jomariya23156/jomariya23156.github.io/index.md

 [![Static Badge](https://img.shields.io/badge/Open_Jupyter_Notebook-blue?logo=Jupyter&labelColor=grey)](notebook_htmls/tmlcc_main_notebook.html)

 <div style="text-align: justify">
-TMLCC is a new type of Data Science competition in which competitors need to use Machine Learning techniques in order to build and develop mathematic models with the ability to learn and understand the relationship between structural properties of Metal-Organic frameworks (MOFs) and their Working Capacity.
+TMLCC is a new type of Data Science competition in which competitors need to use Machine Learning techniques in order to build and develop mathematic models with the ability to learn and understand the relationship between structural properties of <b>Metal-Organic frameworks (MOFs) and their Working Capacity</b>.
 The developed models need to be able to predict this property of other MOFs accurately and precisely.
 Briefly given a number of features of chemistry properties and molecule files, the goal is to predict the CO2 Working Capacity (how much the MOFs can absorb CO2) in mL/g.
 Hence this is the regression task.
 </div>
 <br>